 Can I take someone with me to my Stage One (Informal) Meeting?

 Yes, you can be accompanied by a ‘friend’ to your meeting.
-A ‘Friend’ is defined as a member of the University community such as a fellow student, University staff or the Students’ Union.
-Please see page 170 ‘Friend’ Appendix A of the Handbook of Student Regulations (Taught programmes) 2019.
-Please note it is not part of our service to attend Stage One (Informal) meetings.
+A ‘friend’ is defined as a member of the University community, such as a fellow student, University staff or the Students’ Union.
+Please see page 170 'Friend' in Appendix A in the Handbook of Student Regulations 2020-21.
+We also have a team of trained Student Advice Volunteers to attend Stage One meetings.
+If you would like one of our volunteers to attend with you, please email firstname.lastname@example.org and we can check to see if one is available.

 What happens after a Stage One (Informal) Meeting?